 Clinical trials and research

-What can SunSense and Replior provide for your clinical trial and research project?
+What can SunSense provide for your clinical trial and research project?

-By providing an accurate, real-time measure of sun exposure, SunSense UV Trackers allow researchers to accurately track and measure the effects of sun exposure on participants.
+By providing an accurate, real-time measure of sun exposure, SunSense UV Sensors allow researchers to accurately track and measure the effects of sun exposure on participants.

-How do SunSense UV Trackers benefit clinical trials?
+How do SunSense UV Sensors benefit clinical trials?

 Our technology platform is highly customizable and data tracking and output can be tailored to meet specific study protocol requirements.
 This also includes which data should be presented to the participants or not.